-After our Tour of the Painted Dog Facility, we will be met by our guide from The Hide Safari Camp and transferred by game drive vehicles to The Hide in Hwange National Park.
+After our Tour of the Painted Dog Facility, we will be met by our guide and transferred by game drive vehicles to Hwange National Park.

-There is no typical day at The Hide as it really depends on you how much or little you would like to do.
-Meal-times are normally a good chance to catch up with everyone and plan the rest of the day or the following morning.
 As a general rule, we go out-and-about at the same time as the animals – usually mornings and late afternoons or evenings.
-However, the scope and scale of Hwange’s wildlife is such that there is generally always something to see.
+However, the scope and scale of Hwange’s wildlife are such that there is generally always something to see.
 We don’t limit the number of activities you can do, so if you can’t sit still, you could do an early morning walk followed by a morning drive after breakfast.
-In the afternoon you could head out again, stopping off for a sundowner and a night-drive back to camp.
+In the afternoon you could head out again, stopping off for a sundowner and a night drive back to camp.

-The Hide Safari Camp has recently established The Hide Community Trust, a non-profit organization, committed to conservation and sustainable community development.
-This Trust runs alongside The Hide and is partnered with a local community that surrounds Hwange National Park.
+The Community Trust is a non-profit organization, committed to conservation and sustainable community development.
+This Trust is partnered with a local community that surrounds Hwange National Park.
 The aim is for the relief of poverty, the promotion of education, as well as the benefits of conservation.
-Our support to these communities will be through capacity building, community outreach programs and commercial tourism.
+Our support for these communities will be through capacity building, community outreach programs, and commercial tourism.
 The lodge itself stimulates the local economy by employing staff from the surrounding communities as well as developing skills.
 The trust will help tackle the root causes of poverty and environmental devastation.
 Meaning that the local economy can develop further, with poverty falling and environmental pressures decreasing, resulting in more optimism in the region.
 Donations will ensure the establishments and the long-term continuation of empowering these people and their children.
-We aim to establish sustainable programs of education, income generation and conservation awareness.
+We aim to establish sustainable programs of education, income generation, and conservation awareness.
 Together we can work to help uplift these people and their quality of life.

 Morning Game Drive and breakfast.
 Mid-morning, we will hear an inspiring talk by the Hwange National Park’s Conservation Manager, on the Hwange Management Plan, The Water in the Park, Friends of Hwange and other conservation projects on the go.